 Propagation delay :

 Time taken by the first bit to travel from sender to receiver end of the link.
-In other words, it is simply the time required for bits to reach destination from start point.
+In other words, it is simply the time required for bits to reach the destination from the start point.
 Factors on which Propagation delay depends are Distance and propagation speed.

 Propagation delay = distance/transmission speed = d/s